perrochon/gb/TUTORIAL.md

 #FAQ

 * What about feature X?
-Check out the roadmap at: https://github.com/perrochon/gb/blob/master/ROADMAP.md
+Check out the road map at: https://github.com/perrochon/gb/blob/master/ROADMAP.md

 * Why don't my ships shoot at enemy ships passing through a star system?
 It may look like they fly through the system, but they are way above or below in the galactic planet.
 One way to tell